 The Bundesliga is Germany’s primary football competition.
 The composition of teams changes every season throughout a process of relegation with the second division of German football.
 Seasons run from August to May.
 Most games are played on Saturdays and Sundays, with a few games played on weekdays.
 All of the Bundesliga clubs qualify for the DFB-Pokal.
 The winner of the Bundesliga qualifies for the DFL-Supercup.

-Bundesliga prize money 2019-20 has announced a massive TV rights deal for 4 years from 2017-18 season to 2020-21 season.
-The prize money list hasn’t been officially published yet.
-But there’s a theory of how the tv revenue is distributed among teams.
+2021/22 to 2024/25 seasons.
+For the 2021/22 season, the DFL plans to distribute a total of around EUR 1.073 billion to the clubs from national tv revenue in the 1st and 2nd Bundesliga.
+There’s a theory of how the tv revenue is distributed among teams.
 German football TV rights money distribution is done with a pretty simple formula unlike the other three top European leagues.

 Each club plays every other club once at home and once away.
 Victory has been worth three points, while a draw remains worth a single point, and zero points are given for a loss.
 The club with the most points at the end of the season becomes the German champion.
 However, there are also three awards given throughout the tournament on a monthly basis.
 These are :

 - Player of the month

 Previous 4-year deal (2017-2021) with details:

 |Duration||4 years (starting from 2017-16 season to 2020-21 season)|

 |Overseas TV Rights||€1 billion is expected from the oversees deal (yet to be announced)|

 |% increase from last 4-year deal||The new deal sees an 85% increase in the domestic tv rights money taking it to a massive €4.64 billion compared to just €2.51 billion from last deal.|

 |Yearly distribution||€5.5 billion will be divided into 4 parts and that takes a yearly TV money pool distributed to 18 clubs around €1.4 billion a year.|